bobandrews23/AllSky-Camera-Weather-Station/README.md

 or, if you fit in c++, here is a project with proper calibration of the TSL2591. https://github.com/gshau/SQM_TSL2591

-Unfortunately I can only stumble around with python, so this is still waiting for me to work on.
+Unfortunately I can only stumble around with python, so this is still work in progress.

 ![Bildschirmfoto 2021-01-08 um 08 20 42](https://user-images.githubusercontent.com/66861958/103986112-75493200-518a-11eb-89cf-feeac8c95ad7.jpg)